College of Dentistry

 - make above average scores in all areas of the DAT

-- upper-division biological science courses similar to those taken by the first-year dental students
+- upper-division biological science courses similar to the foundational topics in the dental curriculum

 - give careful attention to details in filing the application - apply early

 - assure your personal statement explains your motivation for pursuing dentistry, including personal and academic achievements, hardships overcome and other factors that affected personal or academic progress

 - observation in a general practice dental office is required

 - participate in activities to improve manual dexterity and critical thinking abilities